ryncmrfrd/pageination/readme.md

 # Download

-To download Pagintion.js simply save [pagination.min.js](https://raw.githubusercontent.com/ryncmrfrd/pagination/master/js/pagination.min.js).
-If you skipped here from the top, now is probably a good time to read the "Getting Started" section.
+To download Pagintion.js simply save [pagination.min.js](https://raw.githubusercontent.com/ryncmrfrd/pagination/master/dist/pagination.min.js).
+If you skipped here from the top, now is probably a good time to read the [Getting Started](#getting-started) section.

 # Full Documentation (for nerds)